-For a meandering path a bit of space is required, not a lot – just a bit to get from “here to there”.
+For a meandering path a bit of space is required, not a lot – just a bit- to get from “here to there”.
 You can’t “meander” on a balcony.
-However if you have a backyard, designing in a specific way can create a sense of direction through the garden that awakens a feeling of “taking a walk”.
+However, if you have a backyard designed in a specific way it can create a sense of direction which awakens a feeling of “taking a walk”.

-Even in fairly small spaces, following that path can be enough to settle the mind, and give attention to nature.
+Even in fairly small spaces, following a Serenity garden path can be enough to settle the mind, and give attention to nature.
 The Japanese even have a device of arranging the steps in such a way as to deliberately slow one’s pace; stepping stones are smaller, more irregular in their spacing.

 Placing visual barriers within, like shrubs or small trees, and winding a pathway around those, or a tall clump of grasses, a hedge that separates the garden into parts creates a sense of a garden being larger than it is.
 With certain areas hidden from sight and others providing a long view to the end of the garden (or beyond, in the case of borrowing a view), the garden expands.

 Have a path lead to a little bench, and there is the making of a morning ritual.
-A peaceful stroll in a garden to have some thoughts while listening to birdsong and the sounds of the garden: breezes swishing through foliage, insects happily buzzing.
+A peaceful stroll in a Serenity garden can inspire rejuvenating thoughts.
+Listening to birdsong and the sounds of the garden: breezes swishing through foliage, insects happily buzzing.

 I think the combination of a path curving through a garden, a spot with a gently splashing fountain, and a garden seat are ideal in the creation of a garden.

 Make that two seats!
 So one can enjoy conversation together with a good friend.Think about combining several of these features, possibly in more than one place.